rom1504/clip-retrieval/README.md

 This achieve low latency status (10ms).
 Throughput is about 100 query/s.
 For high throughput, using a grpc server is required.

+This backends also exposes a prometheus `/metrics` endpoint as well as an human readable summary at `/metrics-summary`

 ## clip-front

 Clip front is a simple UI that connects to clip back and display the results.